15 October 2024

 Over the past one hundred years, women’s rights have improved in many ways.
 As a result, our way of thinking, what we believe that we can achieve and what we are prepared to put up with, has changed.

-We now have the freedom to choose, for ourselves, what kind of life we want.
+In short, we now have the freedom to choose, for ourselves, what kind of life we want.

 This is not a “but what about the men post”.
 But it is worth pointing out that whilst women have moved forward, evolved; (some) men have not.